isotope/docs/docs/manual/developer/hooks/postAddProductToCollection/_index.en.md

 1. \Isotope\Interfaces\IsotopeProduct `$product`

-    The product that is added to the collection.
+    The product that was added to the collection.

 2. int `$quantity`